-It should not come as a surprise that the perfect pork chop is cooked low & slow.
+It should not come as a surprise that perfect pork chops are cooked low and slow.
 Learn the cold grate technique for searing, and make mouths water every time!

 - Pork Chops